The Major League Baseball Swing (Rotational Hitting)

 • Pull back on the knob with your front or lead hand to allow the bat head to swing in front of your hands to contact

-Cues to use: rotate, back elbow tight
+Cues to use: rotate, back elbow tight/slotted

 Destructive cues: hit the top of the ball, level swing, swing down